 - Designated safeguarding leads.
-Miss Parrott, Miss Murray and Mr Aitken Cooper.
+Mrs Goodwin, Miss Murray and Mr Aitken Cooper.
 There is a designated safeguarding office in the centre of the school.

 - School nurse- a NHS School Nurse from Essex Child and Family Wellbeing Service that offers a drop in session 1 lunchtime a week.

 - 38 mental health first aid/level 2 training (with 42 additional being trained currently.)
-These staff members are identifiable on posters and have an M sticker on their name badges and wear a green ribbon.
+These staff members are identifiable on posters, have an M sticker on their name badges and wear a green ribbon.

 Intervention Allocation and external agency support

 - The targeted services team is made up of a representative from Student Support, Behaviour Support, a Head of Year, the SENCO and the principal DSL.
 The aim of the group is to provide early intervention for emerging needs.
 The group triage the referrals and signpost the referrer to appropriate intervention- ranging from behavioural support to counselling.
 The bespoke service means that each young person’s situation can be matched to the range of external services we work with.
 We have been expanding the services we work with to address the local context for our school- this means that we do not have waiting lists- but a carefully managed triage system.
 We have extended the service provision via liaison with local providers so that all referrals in can be accommodated.